Sienci-Labs/Resources/gsender/gs-using-gsender.md

 ![](/_images/_gsender/_using/gs_us_goto.jpg){.aligncenter .size-medium}

-*Note: if you’ve set up “Safe Height” in gSender (Config ➜ Basics ➜ Safe Height), then the Z-axis will move up by that distance before moving the X or Y to make sure your machine doesn’t run into clamps or other materials.*
+*Note: if you’ve set up "Safe Height" in gSender (Config ➜ Basics ➜ Safe Height), then the Z-axis will move up by that distance before moving the X or Y to make sure your machine doesn’t run into clamps or other materials.*

 There is one more way to move automatically, but it isn't used to bring you back to 0.00.
 It's called **Go to Location**.